Nobodyworld/app-accounting-modular/ARCHITECTURE_OVERVIEW.md

    exporter configuration, and extension readiness.
 Extensions can register additional probes without touching API code.
-The tracing module ships a `_noop_exporter` sentinel so spans cleanly downgrade to console logging when OpenTelemetry exporters are unavailable.
+The tracing module ships a `_noop_exporter` sentinel so spans cleanly downgrade to console logging when OpenTelemetry exporters are unavailable. `/extensions/contracts` and the companion `macli inspect-contracts` command extend observability to the automation plane by surfacing which contracts are currently published.

 ## Operational safeguards

 * Health probes cover database connectivity, scheduler state, metrics export, tracing configuration, and extension readiness.
-CLI tooling mirrors these checks via `macli health` and the new `macli inspect-extensions` snapshot command.
+CLI tooling mirrors these checks via `macli health`, `macli inspect-extensions`, and `macli inspect-contracts` so automation has a consistent view of manifests and published contracts.
 * The `Makefile` standardises quality gates: linting, type checks, tests with a coverage threshold, optional safety scans, and the `audit` target for trace-based coverage + complexity metrics.